gitlabhq/gitlabhq/doc/administration/logs.md

 Reconfigure logs files are named according to the UNIX timestamp of when the reconfigure was initiated, such as `1509705644.log`

+## `sidekiq_exporter.log`

+If Prometheus metrics and the Sidekiq Exporter are both enabled, Sidekiq will start a Web server and listen to the defined port (default: 3807).
+Access logs will be generated in `/var/log/gitlab/gitlab-rails/sidekiq_exporter.log` for Omnibus GitLab packages or in `/home/git/gitlab/log/sidekiq_exporter.log` for installations from source.

 [repocheck]: repository_checks.md